nguyenphuminh/catbrain/README.md

 Currently what I have in mind are:

-* Option to configure each layer independently.
+* Option to configure each layer independently to do more than just MLPs.
+* Proper GPU acceleration, possibly with CUDA/ROCm and Node C++ bindings.
+* More GD opimizers or different optimization algos.
+* More pre-built neural network architectures.
 * Code refactoring and optimization.
+* Minor utilities for convenience.
 * More activation functions.
-* More GD opimizers or different optimization algos.
-* Proper GPU acceleration.
-* More neural network architectures.
-* Minor utilities for convenience.

 ## Copyrights and License